deansallinen/mailroom/README.md

 });
 ```

-Instead of sending an array of values as the payload we can send an object with key:value pairs.
-Make sure to include the `$` in front of the key otherwise sqlite won't recognize it as a placeholder! (multiple hours spent trying to figure out why this wasn't working...)

 ### DELETE

 Okay, now we have the ability to CREATE, READ, and UPDATE.
 Our envisioned use case doesn't have users deleting records, I think we would like to maintain old records for archival purposes.
 However, for completeness we'll add a simple DELETE route.